Residence permit; application for au-pair employees

 - The employment agency has approved the employment.

-After entering the country, before the visa expires, it is necessary to apply for a residence permit for the purpose of au pair employment.
+After entering the country, before the visa expires, a residence permit for the purpose of au pair employment must be applied for.

 Current biometric photo (front shot)